crossplane/upjet/docs/adding-support-for-management-policies.md

     ```

 4. Create some resources in the provider's management console and try observing
-them by creating a managed resource with `managementPolicy: ObserveOnly`.
+them by creating a managed resource with `managementPolicies: ["Observe"]`.

     For example: